Uzbekistan, Tashkent, March 13 / Trend, D.Azizov /

-Uzbek Foreign Minister Abdulaziz Kamilov and U.S. Secretary of State John Kerry have discussed issues of bilateral cooperation, the Uzbek foreign ministry said on Wednesday.
+According to the U.S. Department of State, Uzbek Foreign Minister Abdulaziz Kamilov and U.S. Secretary of State John Kerry made this statement at a briefing on Tuesday.

 "During our negotiations, we are going to exchange views on the state of our bilateral relations and our cooperation in political, economic, and humanitarian areas," Kamilov said.